Counsellors help people to deal with challenges and manage their emotions, thoughts and behaviour.

 Skills and knowledge

-- knowledge of grief, addiction and/or sexual abuse and how they can affect people
+- grief, addiction and sexual abuse, and how these problems can affect people

-- usually work regular business hours, but may work rostered shifts
+- usually work regular business hours, but may do shift work

 What's the job really like?